When Isabel Hall was 16 years old, she turned her passion for thrifting vintage clothes into a business.

 With the help of Etsy, a peer-to-peer e-commerce platform for buying and selling handmade and vintage goods, Isabel created a shop for upcycling items she found at thrift stores.
 Over time, she shifted her focus to different DIY projects she found on Pinterest until she settled on making hot cocoa gifts.
 “A lot of people…bought [them as] party favors.
 About each winter I get a huge corporate order from a business doing holiday gifts,” Isabel says.
 The junior environmental engineering major started selling these treats in the winter of 2013, which she now says is her most successful seller to date.
 Last winter, she made about $3,000–triple what she made in her first year.

 With a year of experience under her belt, she now knows how to focus her efforts to reach the next level of success.
 Isabel said she’s committed even more of her time and money to marketing and seeking nonprofit status this year.
-This summer, she is also working on Inspiring Future Engineers of Western New York with the support of the Buffalo Student Sandbox program.
+She has worked on Inspiring Future Engineers of Western New York with the support of the Buffalo Student Sandbox program.

 She is also a recent recipient of the Western New York Prosperity Fellowship, and worked as a student assistant for the Erie Hack competition.